punxaphil/maxi-media-player/README.md

       thumbnail: https://cdn-icons-png.flaticon.com/512/716/716429.png
 dynamicVolumeSlider: true # default is false.
 See more in section further down.
 artworkHostname: http://192.168.0.59:8123 #default is ''.
 Usually not needed, but depending on your setup your device might not be able to access the artwork on the default host.
 One example where it could be needed is if you cast the dashboard with Google Cast.
+showAudioInputFormat: true # default is false.
+Will show the audio input format (e.g. Dolby Digital) in the player section if available.
+By default, it will only show if the input format in the volumes section.

 # media browser specific
 mediaBrowserItemsPerRow: 4 # default is 1.
 Use this to show items as icons.